List of missions to the outer planets

 Only three of the missions to the outer planets have been orbiters: Galileo orbited Jupiter for eight years, while Cassini orbited Saturn for thirteen years.
 Juno has been orbiting Jupiter since 2016.

 Summary

 Jupiter

-Six spacecraft have been launched to explore Jupiter, with spacecraft making gravity-assist flybys.
+Nine spacecraft have been launched to explore Jupiter, with two other spacecraft making gravity-assist flybys.

-New Horizons, although eventually targeting Pluto, used Jupiter for a gravity assist and had an extensive almost half year observation campaign of Jupiter and its moons.
+New Horizons, although eventually targeting Pluto, used Jupiter for a gravity assist and had an extensive almost half year observation campaign of Jupiter and its moons (hence it is counted in the eight).